Sundial Factoids

 • The Vrihat Samrat Yantra Sundial in the Jantar Mantar observatory in Jaipur, India, with a gnomon length of 164 feet, is the largest sundial in the world.
 There are claims on the web that it can be read with two second accuracy, which seems impossible and has not been documented.

-• The Sundial Bridge in Redding has a 217 foot high pylon that faces north and which is also the gnomon for a sundial.
-Many articles state that the sundial is "exactly accurate on only one day in a year - the summer solstice" (inspired imperfection.com); or "The Sundial Bridges sole day of accuracy...the summer solstice" (redding.com), with similar statements in turtlebay.org, atlasobscura, etc. None of these sources makes any attempt to document this claim.
-I have documented, in January and in June, that the sundial is accurate within a minute or two: Sundial Bridge accuracy, which is as close as can be expected for a sundial without precise markers.
+• The Sundial Bridge in Redding, CA has a 217 foot high pylon that faces north and which is also the gnomon for a sundial.
+Many articles state that the sundial is "exactly accurate on only one day in a year - the summer solstice" (inspired imperfection.com); or "The Sundial Bridges sole day of accuracy...the summer solstice" (redding.com), with similar statements in atlasobscura, etc. None of these sources makes any attempt to document these claims.
+I have documented, in January and in June, that Sundial Bridge sundial time is within a minute or two of clock time: Sundial Bridge accuracy, which is as close as can be expected for a sundial without precise markers.

 Google map, directions to the Sundial